ryanc414/launchify/README.md

 ```$ launchify 1h myprog```

+Note that `myprog` may be either the absolute or relative path to an executable,
+or the name of an executable on your PATH.

 Extra program args may be specified via the `--args` option

 ```$ launchify 5m myprog --args="--foo bar"```